xiphonics/picoTracker/usermanual/advance-edition/content/pages/introduction.md

 ## Acknowledgements

 As with any big open source undertaking, this project would not have been possible without standing on the shoulders of many great open source projects and libraries.
-We would especially like to thank [Marc Resibois aka Nostromo](https://github.com/Mdashdotdashn), the creator of LittleGPTracker and making it available under a liberal open source license.
+We would especially like to thank [Marc Resibois aka Nostromo](https://github.com/Mdashdotdashn), the creator of LittleGPTracker and for making it available under a liberal open source license.